-Choosing which laptop or computer to buy for Architecture education at the TU Delft is not straightforward.
-Students are required to bring their own laptop, but to ensure you can use all software you’re going to need without problems, it’s important you choose a laptop that meets specific requirements.
+Choosing which laptop or computer to use for Architecture education at the TU Delft is not straightforward.
+Students are required to bring their own laptop, but to ensure you can use all software you’re going to need without problems, you must choose a computer that meets specific requirements.

 You are required to bring your own laptop when you study Architecture.
-Considering you will rely on it for most of your studies it is very important that you buy a robust model with the capacity to run all software that you will use.
+Considering you will rely on it for most of your studies, you must buy a robust model with the capacity to run all software that you will use.

-On this page we’ll assume you’re a student starting the Bachelor of Architecture or switching to Architecture from a previous education (schakelsemester).
+On this page, we’ll assume you’re a student starting the Bachelor of Architecture or switching to Architecture from previous education (schakelsemester).
 If you’re a Master student, typically the same advice applies, although there may be some exceptions with regards to the graphics requirements for professional 3D software.
-Contact us if you think that is the case and you have any questions.
+Contact us if you think that is the case, and you have any questions.

-Taking into account the hardware of your laptop needs to meet certain requirements to be truly suitable for software that you’ll be using at the faculty of Architecture, we usually advise students to buy a laptop from the laptop project of TU Delft.
+Taking into account the hardware of your laptop needs to meet specific requirements to be truly suitable for the software that you’ll be using at the faculty of Architecture, we usually advise students to buy a laptop from the laptop project of TU Delft.